Jgilhuly/Slogo/DESIGN.md

 We talked about having a turtle view and a turtle model, where the turtle view is the image and any pen drawing methods, and the turtle model contains the x and y locations and store the heading.
 We considered where the responsability of storing the offset grid view where the back end will send original locations and final locations and the view will store things like if the pen is up/down to interpret whether or not to draw the line.
 We also considered where the command parser should live / be stored either between the controller and the model, and act as the other middle man between the view and the data.
 We disliked the idea of having the view contain a method in the controller, but then couldn't come to a medium between using an observable and having the controller shuttle information back and forth.
 A huge consideration we had was how exactly to use the obeservable in our turtle classes because we ran into complications with the physical drawing of a line which requires a starting and ending point.
 If you used the observable, the view turtle would need to have the old position, but once the model turtle was changed, the view turtle would have no idea where it used to be.
 We decided to not use the observable and just have the back end turtle send information about where a line needs to be drawn/ where a turtle needs to be moved so that given original positions and new positions.
 This way, the front end turtle does not need to store its location, but just know have a move method, and based on if the pen is up or not, it will draw a line. <-- we are not sure about the best way mediate between these options.
 If we made commmands classes, there was also a problem where it needed to be able to modify the turtle directly, but the command class couldn't have an instance of the turtle so then what is even the purpose of the separate command class?
+We have to consider the actual implementation of the command class further.

 ###Team Responsibilities
 **This section describes the program components each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.**